lucassarcanjo/local-npm-registry/README.md

 $> docker-compose up
 ```

 Verdaccio will be available on `http://localhost:4873/`.
-This repo also contains a script to optimize the workflow of publish a package and refresh de dependency on your parent's app.
+This repo also contains a script to optimize the workflow of publishing a package and refresh de dependency on your app.
 Use at your own risk!

 # License